liuauto/CollegeFootball2015/README.md

 # CollegeFootball2015
+This is originally created by joebluems.
+I reimplemented the same algorithm using Python to show that the rudimentary matrix operations can be done with numpy and scipy.

 Run the page rank algorithm based on 2015 football scores to evaluate the selection committee's rankings
 Note: the scores were downloaded from here: http://www.sports-reference.com/cfb/years/2015-schedule.html